 macOS is a powerful and feature-rich operating system used by millions.
 But not all Mac users may know...
 Read more

-We’ve previously covered parental control tips and apps for Mac, but in Mavericks, you can hide certain icons in the System Preferences so someone else who has access to your Mac (e.g. your nosy kids) won’t be able to find it so easily.
+We’ve previously covered parental control tips and apps for Mac, but also in Mac, you can hide certain icons in the System Preferences so someone else who has access to your Mac (e.g. your nosy kids) won’t be able to find it so easily.

 To do this, open System Preferences then click on View located on the Menu Bar followed by Customize.
 You’ll then notice checkboxes on the icons.
 Uncheck the icons you want to hide and click on Done when you’re finished.
 The unchecked icons will now be hidden.

 If can’t find any use of the Dashboard — that space in the far left where you can put your widgets — you can disable the Dashboard using this command in Terminal:

 After that, key in this command to reset the Dock:

 If you find you want to re-enable the Dashboard, enter the command below, and followed by the ‘killall Dock’ command again.

 By default, your account username is shown on the Menu Bar next to the date and time.
 If you want to clean up your Mac’s Menu Bar, you can remove the username from System Preferences > Users & Groups > Login Options > Uncheck Show fast user switching menu as.

 Note that you might need to first double click the lock at the bottom left corner and type in your password in order to make these changes.

 The notification center bugging you with too many updates?
 Aside from turning it off with the Do Not Disturb feature, you can even remove it from the menu bar.